-Prosecco’s USP is its light, fruity character and affordable pricing – it’s not attempting to copy Champagne and as a result has carved out its own (significant) corner of the market.
+Prosecco’s USP is its light, fruity character and affordable pricing – it’s not attempting to copy Champagne and as a result has carved out its own (significant) corner of the sparkling wine market.

-Be aware that not all Proseccos are equal, however.
-Prosecco DOC and Prosecco Treviso DOC tend to be the most affordable, perfect for a lunchtime quaffer or aperitif.
+Not all Prosecco is equal: Prosecco DOC and Prosecco Treviso DOC tend to be the most affordable, perfect for a lunchtime quaffer or aperitif.

-For the best Prosecco options, step up to the DOCGs of Asolo, Valdobbiadene Superiore, Valdobbiadene Superiore Rive and Valdobbiadene Superiore di Cartizze and you will get sparkling wines made from better fruit from the best hillside sites, giving wines that can challenge some of the best sparkling wines from other regions in terms of complexity and quality.
+For the best Prosecco options, step up to the DOCGs of Asolo, Conegliano-Valdobbiadene Superiore, Conegliano-Valdobbiadene Superiore Rive and Valdobbiadene Superiore di Cartizze.
+These give you sparkling wines made from better fruit from the best hillside sites, and can challenge some of the best sparkling wines from other regions in terms of complexity and quality.

-Prosecco is predominantly made from the Glera grape, formerly known also as Prosecco, but other grape varieties may be included.
-Up to 15% of the belnd can be made up from Bianchetta Trevigiana, Chardonnay, Perera, Pinot Bianco, Pinot Grigio, Verdiso and Pinot Noir, all fermented off the skins.
+Prosecco is predominantly made from the Glera grape, formerly known also as ‘Prosecco’, but other grape varieties may be included.
+Up to 15% of the blend can be made up from Bianchetta Trevigiana, Chardonnay, Perera, Pinot Bianco, Pinot Grigio, Verdiso and Pinot Noir, all fermented off the skins.
 Rosé Prosecco (see below) can contain up to 15% of Pinot Noir fermented on the skins.